-The Philippines Tarsier known locally as maomag.
-This tiny and cuddly little nocturnal species inhabit rainforests around the world, but now only exist on a few islands in the Philippines, Borneo and Indonesia.
+The Philippines Tarsier is known locally as maomag.
+These tiny and cuddly little nocturnal species inhabit rainforests around the world, but now only exist on a few islands in the Philippines, Borneo and Indonesia.
 In Bohol alone, tarsiers were common in the southern part of the island until the 1960s, when the number started to dwindle to only around 700, according to The Philippines Tarsier Foundation.
 The threats to their existence are mainly the growing human population that destroys the rainforests, which are their habitat.
 Other than that, illegal pet trading has also been another major threat.

 The Sanctuary is a forested area in the public domain between the municipalities of Corella and Sikatuna in Bohol, about 14 kilometres from Tagbilaran City.
 You can get to the sanctuary by buses or jeepneys, or you can hire cars from the airport, the jetty, resort or travel agent near Panglao Island or Tagbilaran City.

 The Sanctuary provides trails and pathways that spread out to various parts of the sanctuary, where you can observe the tarsiers in their natural habitat either with naked eyes or using binoculars.
 These trails and pathways have been facilitated with viewing decks erected at ground level or atop elevated platforms.